 62. The Access Provider shall not be obliged to further process a Service Order where:

-(a) the relevant MDSMDS Service cannot meet Service Qualification; or
+(a) the relevant MDS Service cannot meet Service Qualification; or

 (b) following the provision of reasonable notice by the Access Provider, an authorised person

 from the Wireless radio site/ Core Mobile site or the Access Seeker is not available to provide further information when requested.